 19 “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,

-The Great Commission of the Church has unfortunately become “the Great Omission” of the Church.
-How we have cast away and undervalued that which is great in the Lord’s sight!
+Unfortunately, the Great Commission of the Church has become “the Great Omission” of the Church.
+Sadly, we have cast away and undervalued that which is great in the Lord’s sight!

 What do we value greatly and boast about today?